RetroAchievements/docs/docs/general/events.md

 After 30 and 100 days, you get a badge!

 This event is ongoing, you can start and stop your streak whenever you'd like.
-But, if you want to participate, you must use the forum for tracking.
+However, if you want to participate, you must use the forum for tracking.

 ### PlayJam